VISION

 Targeted to our Community Schools is our Family Stability Program, which provides financial assistance and intensive case management to families at risk of losing their home to reduce destabilizing school transfers because of housing loss.
 As of April 2024, our Family Stability Program has helped over 220 families with more than 480 school-aged children.

 In 2023, Southeast CDC partnered with Baltimore City again to join the Baltimore New American Access Coalition (BNAAC).
-Through BNAAC, Southeast CDC provides case management support to Limited English Proficient immigrant households in Baltimore City who need assistance applying for and connecting with public assistance programs, such as SNAP (food stamps), Medicaid, energy assistance, water assistance, childcare subsidies, as well as referrals to local health clinics.
-As of April 2024, we have helped more than 160 households submit 362 public benefits applications.
+Through BNAAC, Southeast CDC provided case management support to Limited English Proficient immigrant households in Baltimore City who need assistance applying for and connecting with public assistance programs, such as SNAP (food stamps), Medicaid, energy assistance, water assistance, childcare subsidies, as well as referrals to local health clinics.
+As of April 2024, we had helped more than 160 households submit 362 public benefits applications.

 Southeast CDC also buys and rehabs vacant and distressed homes to resell at affordable prices.
 Our acquisitions are targeted to the Ellwood Park, McElderry Park, and Baltimore Highlands neighborhoods.
 See our latest completed home here.